Michigan School Shooter Pleads Guilty On All Charges - NewsBreak

 In one journal, Ethan wrote, “I will cause the biggest school shooting in Michigan’s history.
 I have fully mentally lost it.”
 He also revealed in court he gave his father the money to purchase the weapon and detailed how he would commit the murders.

-The post Michigan School Shooter Pleads Guilty On All Charges appeared first on 92 Q .
+Michigan School Shooter Pleads Guilty On All Charges was originally published on wtlcfm.com

 Comments / 0